 To Sign-Up to be called on the morning of Mountain Day, please click here

-The Mr. Juniata Pageant is a tongue-in-cheek spoof of beauty pageants with men from each class competing for the coveted Mr. Juniata crown.
-Complete with formal wear, talent, and interview competitions, the guys keep the Oller Hall audience in stitches with their hilarious antics.
+Hosted by philanthropic club Juniata GIVE, the Mr. Juniata Pageant is a tongue-in-cheek spoof of beauty pageants with men from each class competing for the coveted Mr. Juniata crown.
+Complete with formal wear, talent, and interview competitions, the guys keep the Rosenberger Auditorium audience in stitches with their hilarious antics.

 In April, Springfest is jam-packed with activities allowing students and staff to enjoy a break from their preparations for final exams and to get a little crazy!
-The weekend consists of a mud volleyball tournament, carnival activities organized by the Registered Student Organizations, outdoor picnics for both lunch and dinner and other activities which can include anything from laser tag to tie-dying t-shirts to a break dancing demonstration.
+The tradition has changed over the years and is currently a festival out on the quad with live performers, games, food trucks, snow cones, and fun for all.

 Established: Late 1940's